JMac8132/CrabGameTagModOld/README.md

 Features:

-Start the game when 2 or more people are in the lobby without waiting for people to ready
+Starts the game if 2 or more people are in the lobby without waiting for people to ready

-Skip win screen after the game ends
+Skips win screen after the game ends

-Skip lobby and start a new game after the game ends
+Skips lobby and starts a new game after the game ends

 Shorter start and end round times